Olympia & Chehalis Valley Co.

 Oregon Short Line Railroad

-Superb block lettering and patina.
-Low three digit serial # Key bit style similar to Clinchfield Key
+Superb stamp marks and caramel patina.
+Low three digit serial # Key bit style similar to Clinchfield Key 125 year + centenarian!

 History